Environmental Protection Agency (EPA).

 In addition, EPA is today announcing initiation of an effluent limitations guideline (ELG) rulemaking to revise the following existing guidelines:

 - Oil and Gas Extraction—As explained in Section V.B.2, EPA is initiating a rulemaking for Coalbed Methane Extraction, a currently unregulated subcategory of the Oil and Gas Extraction Point Source Category.
 Because of concern over high TDS levels in the wastewater for Coalbed, availability of treatment technologies, and the fact that Coalbed Methane production will continue to grow, EPA believes the initiation of a rulemaking to address direct discharges to surface waters and discharges to POTWs is appropriate.

 B. Identification of Point Source Categories Under CWA Section 304(m)(1)(B)

 The Effluent Guidelines Program Plan must identify categories of sources discharging non-trivial amounts of toxic or non-conventional pollutants for which EPA has not published effluent limitations guidelines under section 304(b)(2) or new source performance standards NSPS) under section 306.
 See CWA section 304(m)(1)(B).
-The Plan must also establish a schedule for the promulgation of effluent guidelines for the categories identified under section 304(m)(1)(B) not later than three years after such identification.
+The Plan Start Printed Page 66302must also establish a schedule for the promulgation of effluent guidelines for the categories identified under section 304(m)(1)(B) not later than three years after such identification.
 See CWA section 304(m)(1)(C).
 EPA is currently taking the following actions on new industry categories: